By Tim Lambert

 The Tower of London was greatly extended by Henry III (1216-1272).
 About 1220 Henry began building the Wakefield Tower and the Lanthorn Tower.
 (Lanthorn is an old word for a lantern.
 In the Middle Ages a lantern was placed on this tower to guide ships sailing on the Thames).

 In 1238 Henry began building a new curtain wall.
 Several towers strengthened the new curtain wall.
-The Bloody Tower was originally called Garden Tower because of an adjoining garden.
+The Bloody Tower was originally called Garden Tower because of its adjoining garden.
 There was also Broad Arrow Tower, The Constable Tower, The Martin Tower, The Brick Tower, The Flint Tower, The Bowyer Tower (a bowyer was a man who made bows), the Salt Tower, and The Devereux Tower.
 (The Devereux Tower is named after Robert Devereux (1566-1601) who was a prisoner in the Tower and was executed.

-Furthermore in 1255 Henry built an Elephant House for an elephant, which was given to him as a present by the French king.
+Furthermore, in 1255 Henry built an Elephant House for an elephant, which was given to him as a present by the French king.
 He already had a private zoo or menagerie at Woodstock in Oxfordshire and its exotic animals were moved to the Tower of London.
 The menagerie remained in the Tower of London until the 19th century.

 Henry’s son Edward I (1272-1307) continued his father’s work.
 He built the Beauchamp Tower.
 Edward also built St Thomas’s Gate.
 It had an entrance from the river.
 Originally it was called Water Gate but in time it became known as Traitor’s Gate because so many people accused of treason passed through it.